realmagicgreen/magicgreen11ty/src/content/articles/2020-05-01-immune-boost-drinks.md

 ---
-name: Immune boost drinks
+title: Immune boost drinks
-subtitle: An interview with healthy drink producer Iris from Live Essences.
+subtitle: "An interview with healthy drink producer Iris from Live Essences."
-description: "We met with Iris an expert in the field who is wishing to share some knowledge and shed some light about how to live healthier listening to your guts."
+date: 2020-05-01
+published: true
 category: health
-tags: health Bali botany horticulture wellness plants superfood eco-entrepreneur
-image: /assets/p/posts/health/immune-boost-drinks/immune-boost-drinks.jpg
-show_in_home_slideshow: # use 'true' to have it displayed in home slideshow
-home_slideshow_caption: health boosters # lowercase, max 12 digits, including spaces
-flag: # new or other...
+tags:
+  - article
+  - healthier
+  - Bali
+  - botany
+  - horticulture
+  - wellness
+  - plants
+  - pollutants-remove
+  - superfood
+  - eco-entrepreneur
+cover_image: ./images/health/immune-boost-drinks/immune-boost-drinks.jpg
+description: "We met with Iris, an expert in the field, who shared some knowledge and shed some light about how to live healthier by listening to your guts." # max 160 digits cos dunno how to trim it, yet......
 ad: true # use 'true' to have post displaying AD
 featured: true # use 'true' to have it displayed in home
 sticky: true # 'true' or empty
+show_in_home_slideshow: # 'true' or empty
+home_slideshow_caption: health boosters # lowercase, max 12 digits, including spaces
 photography: # put here photographer name
 ---

 Rooted in ancient knowledge, crafted from Mother Nature’s most powerful plants, botanical remedies has been used since the beginning of time.

 We met with Iris an expert in the field who is wishing to share some knowledge and shed some light about how to live healthier listening to your guts.